 Be Prepared – Let’s use public speaking as an example, the anxiety in this situation comes from fear of messing up the speech, letting people down and being publicly embarrassed.
 One way to reduce the anxiety here would be to make sure you are prepared.
 If you have a speech to remember make sure you know it like that back of your hand.

-Learn New Skills – This is a great way to boost your confidence and building confidence can be a great way to reduce fear in a general way.
+Learn New Skills – This is a great way to boost your confidence/self image and building up your self image can be a great way to reduce fear in a general way.

-Positive Self Talk – Anxiety can cause a lot negative thoughts popping into our heads.
+Positive Self Talk – Anxiety can cause a lot of negative thoughts to enter into our heads.
 Positive self talk can be a great way to stop some of those negative unconscious thoughts from influencing us.

 Serious anxiety disorders should be dealt with by a doctor or a specialist.